 Stage 2 is now underway and will replace I-676 overpasses at 18th Street, 21st Street and 22nd Street.

 Following completion of a PennDOT study that revealed that there would be no adverse traffic flow impacts within the project area by advancing the start of the 22nd and 21st street bridges, PennDOT accelerated the schedule to start work to replace those bridges in November 2016.
 Replacement of the 18th Street overpass will start in spring 2017.

 The accelerated schedule will allow the overall project to finish in fall 2018, more than a year earlier that originally planned.

-In addition to building 7 new spans over I-676, PennDOT will complete a number of street-level enhancements in both stages to create additional green space and public-friendly areas on the Parkway adjacent to the bridges.
-Changes to several intersections on the Parkway and nearby streets will also improve pedestrian safety and provide a more pleasant experience for the thousands of people who are drawn to the cultural and entertainment offerings of the city’s world-renowned gateway each year.
+In addition to building 7 new spans over I-676, PennDOT during Stage 1 completed a number of street-level enhancements to create additional green space and public-friendly areas on the Parkway adjacent to the bridges.
+Changes to several intersections on the Parkway and nearby streets also improves pedestrian safety and provides a more pleasant experience for the thousands of people who are drawn to the cultural and entertainment offerings of the city’s renowned gateway each year.

 Stage 1: March 2015 through June 2017

 This bridge replacement project has been divided into two stages.
 The first stage is scheduled to run from February 2015 through June 2017 and will be completed in ten construction phases.